nlholm/docker-demo/README.md

 ## Developer Note: Synced Folders

-The provisioning script automatically links the local`salt/` folder to `/srv/salt/` on the Master.
+The provisioning script automatically links the local `salt/` folder to `/srv/salt/` on the Master.
 This means you can edit files on your host machine (e.g., in VS Code) and simply run `state.apply` on the Master to see changes instantly, without needing to copy files manually.

-In case there is need to copy files manually, do the following:
+In case there is a need to copy files manually, do the following:
 1. Clone the repository onto your Master node.
 2. Create a directory for Salt modules:	`sudo mkdir -p /srv/salt`.
 3. Copy the salt directory of the cloned repository into the newly created directory: `sudo cp -r docker-demo/salt/* /srv/salt/`.